Here are all the winners at the Oscars 2020 – rolling list

 Documentary Feature

-American Factory
+American Factory – winner

 The Cave